Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - Wonderous Item
 - Attunement

-**Spoils of War**: Whenever you score a takedown, you gain gold equal to twenty times the creatures challenge rating, up to a maximum of 500 gold
+**Spoils of War**: Whenever you score a takedown, you gain gold equal to ten times the creatures challenge rating, up to a maximum of 300 gold

-**Quest**: Whnever you've gained 500 gold using this item, it transforms into _Pauldrons of Whiterock_
+**Quest**: Whnever you've gained 300 gold using this item, it transforms into _Pauldrons of Whiterock_

 ---